Choosing the Best Cat Food: Grain-Free, Organic, & Other Options

 Organic Cat Food

 Made from ingredients that are grown without the use of pesticides, synthetic fertilizers, or genetically modified organisms.
 This is a good option for cats with food sensitivities or for cat owners who prefer to feed their cats an all-natural diet.
-However, this can be expensive and may not be accessible to everyone.
+This can be expensive and may not be accessible to everyone.

 Natural Cat Food